rc-jwheeler/ridepilot/README.md

     - `rake db:create`

-    - To enable PostGIS, connect to each database with psql or pgAdmin, run:
+    - To enable PostGIS, connect to your database with psql or pgAdmin, run:
   ```sql
   -- Enable PostGIS (includes raster)
   CREATE EXTENSION postgis;